-The Rockingham Bank, established in 1813, occupied this building until 1865 when it was succeeded by the Rockingham National Bank, which closed in 1905 without a successor.
-Piscataqua Savings Bank purchased the building in 1905; however, didn’t move to the location until 1925.
+The Rockingham Bank, established in 1813, occupied this building until 1865, when it was succeeded by the Rockingham National Bank, which closed in 1905 without a successor.
+Piscataqua Savings Bank purchased the building in 1905; however, it didn’t move to the location until 1925.

 Several of these Exchange Block buildings now form the quarters of Piscataqua Savings Bank.
-The merging has been so skillfully done that customers often do not realize that they are stepping from one building to another.
+The merging has been so skillfully done that customers often don’t realize that they’re stepping from one building to another.

-When the Court House was moved to Exeter in 1960, the Bank was not successful in the bidding for the building.
-Its new owner, Seaward Construction Company, demolished it and installed a paved parking lot offered for rent and controlled by a gate with cards issued to renters.
-Then, in 1969 the parking lot was offered to the Bank and immediately purchased.
+When the courthouse was moved to Exeter in 1960, the Bank placed a bid for the building but was not successful.
+The building’s new owner, Seaward Construction Company, demolished it and installed a lot for rental parking.
+Then, in 1969, the parking lot was offered to the Bank, which immediately purchased it.

 In 1978, the parking lot was completely redesigned with landscaping and gardens to create a park-like environment.
-We’ve continued to beautify our grounds since then.
-The gardens have been expanded, granite work laid and a wrought iron fence installed.
-Our significant corporate contribution to beautifying downtown Portsmouth has been appreciated by many.
-Called “An Urban Oasis” in a feature article written by Jenny Donelan and photographed by Nancy Grace Horton for Accent Magazine, our gardens have been the backdrop for tourist and wedding photographs and are thoroughly enjoyed by the community year after year.
+We’ve continued to beautify our grounds ever since.
+Today, the gardens have been expanded, granite work laid and a wrought iron fence installed.
+Called “an urban oasis” by Accent Magazine, our gardens have been the backdrop for tourism and wedding photographs and are enjoyed by the community year after year.